Primary schools in Australia

 Some specialist schools also have enrolment zones.
 This means that for your child to be able to enrol, your family must live within a certain area around the school.

 Class sizes at specialist schools are usually smaller than at mainstream schools.

 If your child has multiple disabilities, your child might be eligible to go to several specialist schools.
 You can talk about this with the professionals who work with your child and with staff at the schools that interest you.

 Home-schooling for children with disability

-By law, you’re allowed to home-school your child, rather than sending him to school.
+By law, you’re allowed to home-school your child.

-Home-schooling can give your child an environment and curriculum that meet her academic or behaviour needs.
+Home-schooling can give your child an environment and curriculum that meets their academic or behaviour needs.
 Home-schooling can also give you the flexibility to work around your child’s medical, personal care or other needs.

 If you choose home-schooling, you take on responsibility for educating your child.
 You’ll need to register with your state or territory education department.